-We begin by applying our test to the CAPM, the Fama-French three- and five-factor models (denoted as FF3 and FF5), and the Hou-Xue-Zhang four-factor model (denoted as Q4).5 For each of these four models, and for various market-cap subsamples, Table 2 reports the estimated alphas and associated t-statistics for spreads based on decade-old PERF or MGMT scores.
+We apply our test to the CAPM, the Fama-French three- and five-factor models (denoted as FF3 and FF5), the Hou-Xue-Zhang four-factor model (denoted as Q4), and the CAPM augmented by the Frazzini-Pedersen BAB factor (denoted as CAPM+BAB).6 For each of these five models, and for various market-cap subsamples, Table 2 reports the estimated alphas and associated t-statistics for spreads based on decade-old PERF or MGMT scores.
 To construct the spreads, in each month t, stocks are divided into the most underpriced 30% (M1), the middle 40% (M2), and the most overpriced 30% (M3) based on their PERF or MGMT scores in month t-120.
 The long-short spread is the M1 minus M3 return in month t, and the stocks in each leg are value weighted.
-This sorting and long-short construction is performed separately within each of the large, medium, and small segments of size described earlier, formed based on market values in month t-120.
+This sorting and long-short construction is performed separately within each of the large, medium, and small segments of size described earlier, formed based on market values in month t - 120.
 We also repeat the above within a "mega cap" subsample of the 200 largest stocks, as well as within the all-stock universe.